ziadab/fileCrypto/README.md

 import fileCrypto

-#For fileOnAES is two parametre
+#For fileOnBase64 is two parametre
 #The First is The File Derection
 #This Last is for extension and I Make The Defaut One is '.cry'
 base64 = fileCrypto.fileOnBase64('exemple.jpg','123456789')